joseph-arnstein/boom-bap/README.md

 ### Description

-Boom Bap is a primitive drum machine where a user can hover over the drum pads to create a beat, create a drum loop with kick and snare or make a loop with their drum of choice.
+Boom Bap is a drum machine where a user can hover over the drum pads to sound a beat, create a drum loop with kick and snare or make a loop with a drumpad of their choosing.

 ## Installation